 Here’s how to naturally and effectively prevent and treat headaches

-If you suffer from headaches, it’s likely you’ve had to rely on pain killers on numerous occasions.
+If you suffer from headaches, it’s likely you’ve had to rely on painkillers on numerous occasions.
 Very occasional use of acetaminophen (Tylenol), ibuprofen (Advil) or other non-steroidal anti-inflammatories (NSAIDS) to treat a bad headache will likely have no lasting consequences.
 However, there are some important concerns to be aware of with these medications, even with typical use.
-The side-effects can range from gastrointestinal bleeding (even in healthy individuals) to inhibition of ovulation, which is required for healthy progesterone levels, regular periods, and fertility.
+The side effects can range from gastrointestinal bleeding (even in healthy individuals) to inhibition of ovulation.
+This is needed for regular periods and fertility.

 So, when it comes to headaches the best way to treat them, is to stop them from happening in the first place.
 And the first thing to do is to find the triggers.
 Common triggers include: